Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 Below is a look at three major areas where the U.S. faces challenges in the Arctic, and what the Trump administration has done about them.

-The terminology in the memo speaking of a "fleet" of icebreakers is perhaps a bit misleading -- the U.S. currently only has one heavy icebreaker that is used for missions in both the Arctic and Antarctic.
+Icebreakers: The terminology in the memo speaking of a "fleet" of icebreakers is perhaps a bit misleading -- the U.S. currently only has one heavy icebreaker that is used for missions in both the Arctic and Antarctic.
 That icebreaker, the USCG Polar Star, is more than 40 years old.
 In addition, the Coast Guard maintains the medium icebreaker, the USCG Healy.
 Other icebreakers in the U.S. are privately owned.

 Russia, meanwhile, has dozens of icebreakers, including several that are nuclear powered, multiple large icebreakers and what can legitimately be called a fleet of medium icebreakers.
 China has a handful of medium icebreakers and is angling for new ones as well.